PolicyLab

 The goal of this project is to build upon existing initiatives to strengthen school- and district-level capacity to implement, evaluate, and sustain Tier 1 and 2 school mental health services.
 Within a framework of multitiered systems of support, Tier 1 services are universal interventions for all students in the school or classroom, and Tier 2 services provide targeted early intervention for students who would benefit from support beyond Tier 1.

-The SMHC team will begin with an exploration phase to characterize key needs and priorities for Tier 1 and 2 programs among the three IUs and the schools and districts they serve, understand current resources and programming, and identify implementation barriers and facilitators.
-This information will be used to determine how efforts to strengthen mental health programming can be most beneficial.
+In the first phase of this work, the SMHC team conducted an exploratory assessment to characterize key needs and priorities for Tier 1 and 2 programs among the three IUs and the schools and districts they serve, understand current resources and programming, and identify implementation barriers and facilitators.
+This phase included a brief survey of Directors of Student/Pupil Services of school districts within the three counties, as well as semi-structured qualitative interviews to gather more in-depth perspectives from school-level and district-level staff.

 Next Steps